 EU leaders seek ways to give support amid high energy prices

-EU leaders are discussing ways to support the continent’s economies as they face skyrocketing energy prices amid the crisis aggravated by Russia’s invasion of Ukraine
+European Union leaders on Friday agreed to phase out our dependency on Russian gas, oil and coal imports “as soon as possible.”

-VERSAILLES, France -- European Union leaders on Friday tried to find ways to support the continent's economies as they face skyrocketing energy prices amid a crisis aggravated by Russia's invasion of Ukraine.
+VERSAILLES, France -- European Union leaders on Friday agreed to phase out dependency on Russian gas, oil and coal imports “as soon as possible” and decided to draw up a plan soon to support the continent's economies as they face skyrocketing energy prices amid a crisis aggravated by the war in Ukraine.

-Talks at a summit at the Versailles palace outside Paris aim to find a strategy to make Europe “stronger, more sovereign, more independent," European Council President Charles Michel said.

-Amid key issues, leaders of the 27-nation bloc were to address energy prices and how to support people's purchasing power and companies' competitiveness, Michel said.
+Heads of state and government, who gathered at the Versailles palace, west of Paris, said in a statement that the strategy will involve accelerating the reduction of an overall reliance on fossil fuels, diversifying supplies and routes for gas and oil, and speeding up the development of renewable energy.
+They asked the EU's executive arm, the European Commission, to make proposals by the end of May.

+The commission offered suggestions this week to reduce EU demand for Russian gas by two-thirds before the end of the year and phase out its reliance on Russian energy by 2027.
+Its president, Ursula von der Leyen, stressed that increased supplies of liquefied natural gas, or LNG, delivered by ship will mean the EU is able “to replace quite a part of the Russian gas.”

 Europe was already facing a tricky test before Russia’s invasion because of an outlook for slowing economic growth accompanied by surging inflation, which is being driven by high energy prices.

-The European Commission, the EU’s executive arm, predicted last month that the bloc’s economic growth would slow from 5.3% last year to 4% this year and 2.8% in 2023.
+The commission predicted last month that the bloc’s economic growth would slow from 5.3% last year to 4% this year and 2.8% in 2023.

-Since Russia’s invasion of Ukraine and intensifying sanctions against Moscow, European officials have signaled those numbers are now too optimistic and will be lowered in the next set of economic forecasts scheduled for May.
+Since the invasion and intensifying sanctions against Moscow, European officials have signaled those numbers are now too optimistic and will be lowered in the next set of economic forecasts scheduled for May.

-French President Emmanuel Macron, who holds the rotating presidency of the EU Council, pushed Thursday for “joint European investments” modeled after the 750 billion-euro ($827 billion) recovery plan launched in summer 2020 to help European economies through the COVID-19 pandemic.
+French President Emmanuel Macron, who holds the rotating presidency of the EU Council, is pushing for “joint European investments” modeled after the 750 billion-euro ($827 billion) recovery plan approved last year in an unprecedented move to help European economies through the COVID-19 pandemic.

-Macron acknowledged that some money from the COVID-19 recovery plan has not been used and that talks will address whether “new decisions” are to be made.
+Europeans “have an interest in financing” investments together to help protect the bloc from the consequences of war, Macron said Friday.

+With most of the pandemic money yet to be disbursed to national capitals, some government heads including Dutch Prime Minister Mark Rutte signaled that it was premature for any separate EU financial initiative to tackle the war's economic fallout.

-Divergences on how the EU should tackle the energy price surge have appeared ahead of the meeting.
+There are also divergences on how the EU should tackle the energy price surge.

+Italian Premier Mario Draghi said among matters discussed was the possibility of capping the price of natural gas.

+“There are various opinions.
+Some backed this measure.
+I think the European Commission at the next Council meeting will present a report on the pros and cons,” he said.

-Greece proposed a six-point plan that includes a price-cap mechanism to address spiking energy costs, but that idea has been dismissed as unrealistic by other members.
+Greece proposed a six-point plan that includes a price-cap mechanism to address spiking energy costs.

 Spain and France — the latter of which derives about 70% of its electricity from nuclear energy — are calling for splitting apart electricity and natural gas prices.
 The French argue that the influence of natural gas costs in setting wholesale electricity prices is disproportionate.